moon7-io/moon7-signals/README.md

 - `consume(source, onEmit, onDone, onError)` - Consumes a source, calling the provided callbacks
 - `collect(source)` - Collects all values from a source into an array Promise
-- `toAsyncIterable(source)` - Converts a source to an async iterable
-- `buffered(source)` - Creates a buffered version of a source that stores emitted values
 - `map(source, fn)` - Transforms values from a source using a mapping function
 - `filter(source, predicate)` - Filters values from a source based on a predicate
+- `merge(...sources)` - Merge multiple sources into a single source
+- `buffered(source)` - Creates a buffered version of a source that stores emitted values
+- `toAsyncIterable(source)` - Converts a source to an async iterable
 - `toCallback(signal)` - Converts a signal to a callback function
-- `stream(source, onEmit, onDone, onError)` - Low-level function to connect a source to signals

 ### Stream